 There are four basic types of damage caused by lightning: physical damage, secondary effect damage, electromagnetic pulse (EMP) damage, and damage caused by changes in ground reference potential.

 Physical damage is caused by current flow and heat.
 A typical lightning strike in the United States conveys between 25,000 and 45,000 amps, with the higher amperage strikes occurring in the south where the storms build higher.

-The core temperature of a lightning channel is approximately 50,000 degrees Fahrenheit, or about five times the surface temperature of the sun.
-During a strike, the temperature rises from the ambient temperature to a temperature approaching 50,000 degrees over a very short rise time.
-It is this heat which causes the sap in a tree struck by lightning to turn to steam and expand, splitting the tree.
-Concrete never quite dries out; there is always latent moisture in concrete.
-When a concrete structure is struck, the latent moisture turns to steam, expanding and damaging the concrete structure.
+The core temperature of a lightning channel is approximately 50,000˚ Fahrenheit, or about five times the surface temperature of the sun.
+That means that the temperature rises from the ambient temperature, which may be 80˚ or 90˚ F, to a temperature approaching 50,000˚ F over a very short rise time.
+It is this heat that causes the sap in a tree struck by lightning to turn into steam and expand, splitting the tree.
+Concrete never quite dries out.
+There is always latent moisture in concrete.
+When a concrete structure is struck, that moisture turns to steam, expanding and damaging the concrete structure.

 When the air surrounding the lightning channel is heated this rapidly, it expands violently, compressing into a shock wave.
 That is why lightning rods have a minimum length – to lift this shock wave off the roof of the protected structure.
 When the shock wave slows and becomes subsonic, we hear it as thunder.